appsemble/appsemble/docs/03-guide/assets.md

 ## Studio

-Assets can be viewed, downloaded, uploaded, and deleted from the _Details_ side menu of a single app view, given that the user has the correct permissions.
+Assets can be viewed, downloaded, uploaded and deleted from the _Details_ side menu of a single app view, given that the user has the correct permissions.
 When uploading an asset, a name can be entered through which the asset can be referenced in the API.